ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-8-2.md

-Chapter 7: Mentoring and Coaching: Building Effective Relationships with Mentees and Coaches
+Building Effective Relationships with Mentees and Coaches
 ============================================================================================

 Mentoring and coaching are essential for developing the next generation of leaders.
 In this chapter, we will explore how to build effective relationships with mentees and coaches.